Table of contents

 1. Assess current HR capabilities and define your goals

-Any effective HR strategy requires an understanding of your current HR capabilities and organizational needs.
+Effective HR strategies require an understanding of your current HR capabilities and organizational needs.
 Begin by conducting a comprehensive audit of your existing HR practices and policies, evaluating all the components discussed above — like employee recognition, engagement, and retention — and others important to your company.
 Gather information through employee surveys, one-on-one interviews, and analyses of historical data to identify current strengths and see where HR can make the biggest impact.

-Once you’ve assessed your company’s current HR capabilities, it’s time to define what you want your HR strategy to accomplish.
+Once you’ve assessed your company’s current HR capabilities, it’s time to define what you want your strategy to accomplish.
 These goals should address the key areas identified in your assessment.
-Consider using frameworks like SMART (specific, measurable, achievable, relevant, and time-bound) or OKRs (objectives and key results) when setting goals for your HR strategy.
-These will help you strike the right balance between setting high-level objectives while addressing the concrete targets your organization has to meet on the way to achieving them.
+Consider using frameworks like SMART (specific, measurable, achievable, relevant, and time-bound) or objectives and key results (OKSs) when setting strategic goals.
+These will help you strike the right balance between setting high-level objectives and addressing the concrete targets your organization has to meet on the way to achieving them.

 2. Develop and implement HR initiatives